hmcts/cnp-module-webapp/README.md

 Each of the aforementioned resources will be named the same, using the convention product-env, so if I provide the values for product as "probate", and env as "dev" then the resulting resource group, app service plan and web app will be called probate-dev.

+Additional and optional parameter which you can add to terraform template is 'capacity'.
+It defines how many instances will run per environment.
+Default value is 2 instances per environment but if from some reason production requires more resources you can simply change it.
+Please be aware that Azure resources are limited and spinning to much boxes might affect whole subscription.
+Spinning more than 2 instances per environment is not recommended on envs different to production or in case of performance tests

 ## Testing
 There's a library of unit tests and integration tests in this repository.
 In the root of this repository is a tests folder.